How Medical Billing Concepts Arouse?

 - The Patient submits Insurance card copy and his demographic details.

-- The person in this department has major responsibility in collecting the maximum information about the patient details in forwarding clean claim to insurance
+- The person in this department has major responsibility in collecting the maximum information about the patient details in forwarding clean claim by medical billing company to insurance.

 Doctors Office: A Patient visits a doctor and explains his / her problem.
 The doctor then diagnoses what could be the ailment and then draws a chart as to what treatment needs to be rendered.